zhu-jz/rodent_code/readme.txt

 futility pruning, internal iterative deepening in pv nodes, check extension, Stockfish-like null move pruning and using capture threats uncovered by null move for better move sorting.

-The only non-standard solution is what I call "sliding Late Move Reduction".
-Since Rodent from the very beginning uses fractional plies, it made sense to check whether smoothly scaling reduction can help.
-And it certainly did.

-It works as follows.
-Instead of a fixed one ply reduction, Rodent increases reduction depth by 1/4 ply every few moves.
-The first reduction occurs a bit later than under normal scheme, but as the search proceeds, accumulated quarter ply reductions compensate for it.
-This kind of reduction has a chance of being less detrimental to the tactical ability of the engine.
-After all, it is geared towards reducing more deeply when the engine encounters a series of moves that have low probability of changing the node value (move ordering, especially using history heuristic, is a measure of that probability).

-Imagine a tactical shot requiring two quiet moves, the rest being forcing and therefore exempt from reduction.
-Both are sorted around move 20.
-Under normal scheme both would get reduced, the new one reduces just one.
-Instead, it trims the lines where many moves are sorted down the list.
-Finding really deep combintations, full of quiet moves, is equally difficult under both schemes.
-However, probability of such a combination is

-P(one_move_cuts) * P(next_move_cuts) ... * P(last_required_move_cuts)

-IIRC (I've never been much into maths, much less into the English math terminology) the right word for this kind of function is "exponential".
-If we manage to keep the growth of a reduction factor just a bit slower, we'll have a beautifully scalable reduction algorithm.

 VI.
 EVALUATION